cyclist-org/cyclist/cyclone_artifact_scripts/cyclone.readme.md

 * `-CY`:
     Use Cyclone.

-Cyclist will output either `OK` or `NOT OK`, indicating whether the graph satisfies Infinite Descent or not.
+Cyclist will output either `YES` or `NO`, indicating whether the graph satisfies Infinite Descent or not.

 You can actually specify more than one file, using multiple `-f` command line arguments, and Cyclist will check them all in order, outputting the results on successive lines of the standard output.